-The ASBMT Palliative Care SIG is comprised of patients and their representatives, ethicists and providers who support patients and family members before, during, and after a transplant (including but not limited to hematologists, oncologists, transplant physicians, palliative care physicians, psychologists, nursing specialists, physician and nursing assistants, and pastoral care).
-Members of the Palliative Care SIG serve as liaisons to sister societies that share a common interest in the palliative care of hematology-oncology patients including, but not limited to, the American Society for Hematology (ASH), the American Society for Clinical Oncology (ASCO) and the American Academy of Hospice and Palliative Medicine (AAHPM).
+The ASBMT Palliative and Supportive Care SIG is comprised of patients and their representatives, ethicists and providers who support patients and family members before, during, and after a transplant (including but not limited to hematologists, oncologists, transplant physicians, palliative care physicians, psychologists, nursing specialists, physician and nursing assistants, and pastoral care).
+Members of the Palliative and Supportive Care SIG serve as liaisons to sister societies that share a common interest in the palliative care of hematology-oncology patients including, but not limited to, the American Society for Hematology (ASH), the American Society for Clinical Oncology (ASCO) and the American Academy of Hospice and Palliative Medicine (AAHPM).

 Background and Philosophy

-The Palliative Care SIG recognize that all patients under the care of a hematologist-oncologist benefit from discussions that support complex decision making and advance care planning, quality of life (QOL) and palliative care (PC) needs with each member of their medical team.
+The Palliative and Supportive Care SIG recognizes that all patients under the care of a hematologist-oncologist benefit from discussions that support complex decision making and advance care planning, quality of life (QOL) and palliative care (PC) needs with each member of their medical team.
 The SIG will focus on attainable goals meeting the needs of transplant patients and their families.
 At the same time, the SIG recognizes that many of the PC concepts that are integral to the care of transplant patients are best addressed as early in the course of a patient’s medical care as possible, involve providers who care for these patients starting at the time of diagnosis, and continue long after the transplant procedure to support the long-term needs of transplant survivors.
 For this reason, the SIG has identified long-term goals and questions broader in nature than those raised in the hematopoietic cell transplant (HCT) setting, but complementary to transplant-specific issues.
 It is the belief of the SIG that these long-term initiatives will ultimately help all patients who receive care for life-threatening hematologic/oncologic disorders.
 Furthermore, the SIG recognizes that the long-term goals may require continuous refinement as progress continues.

 To promote the delivery of high-quality patient and family-centered care, the SIG has identified the following immediate needs and approaches to achieve these goals in preparation for and delivery of transplant care: